Women in the California gold rush: Other Forms of Women's Work

-For some women, the Gold Rush opened up economic and career opportunities they did not have back home.
+For some women, the gold rush opened up economic and career opportunities they did not have back home.
 Julia Shannon and Julia Randolph became well-known professional studio photographers, a new field that was relatively easy for women to enter, though it was still dominated by men.
 Eleanor Dumont, or Madame Moustache, as she was sometimes known, earned her living as a card shark, moving from town to town, and eventually opened up her own gambling parlor.
 Entrepreneur Mary Ellen Pleasant, who called herself a "capitalist", used the vast wealth she accumulated to free slaves through the Underground Railroad.
 Other women worked as barbers, nurses, schoolteachers, mule packers, and circus performers.
 Charlotte Parkhurst dressed as a man and drove a stagecoach.
 One woman managed a theater; another ran a bowling alley.
 One woman writes of seeing a "lady bullfighter."

-In the mines in the Sierra Nevadas, where there were fewer White women, Mexican and Chilean women gained importance as increased competition caused them to leave the larger towns and cities and go to the smaller gold mining camps.
+In the mines in the Sierra Nevada, where there were fewer White women, Mexican and Chilean women gained importance as increased competition caused them to leave the larger towns and cities and go to the smaller gold mining camps.
 This opportunity for upward economic gain was easier for non-White women than for non-White men.